Dorothy Grace Waring: Career

 During the Irish War of Independence, her father was an Ulster Special Constabulary (USC or "B-Specials") commander, and they lived at Lisnacree House near Kilkeel, County Down, which doubled as a USC post.
 In September 1920, Lisnacree House was raided by the Irish Republican Army (IRA), looking for guns, and they were held hostage for some hours.
 Afterwards there was a gunfight, but no one was killed.

-From 1922, complaints were received about Harnett's alleged over-zealous strip searching of women suspected of carrying weapons or messages on behalf of the IRA.
-She was defended by Northern Ireland's minister of home affairs, but concerned that her actions might lead to local rioting, she was dismissed in March 1923.
+From 1922, complaints were received about Waring's alleged over-zealous strip searching of women suspected of carrying weapons or messages on behalf of the IRA.
+She was defended by Northern Ireland's minister of home affairs, but as a result of concern that her actions might lead to local rioting, she was dismissed in March 1923.

 In the late 1920s, she joined the British Fascists (BF), was a close friend of the founder, Rotha Lintorn-Orman, and became a senior party member.
 In May 1932, she became the editor of the party newspaper, and became the propaganda officer.
 After the winding up of the BF she joined the pro-German The Link.

 In 1936, as D. Gainsborough Waring she published her first novel, Nothing Irredeemable, and 11 more would follow.
 Much of her work was set in a "barely fictionalized south Down", involved the gentry, British intelligence officers, and the occult.